 - Support for vital human service programs

 Each spring, Arab Americans from across the country gather in Washington D.C. to discuss domestic policy issues facing their community.
-Hosted by NNAAC, grassroots and community based Arab American organizations come together to collectively voice their concerns over a three-day series of activities and meetings with elected officials, representatives from federal agencies, White House officials and ally organizations.
+Hosted by NNAAC, the Arab American Institute, and the Anti-Discrimination Committee, grassroots and community based Arab American organizations come together to collectively voice their concerns over a three-day series of activities and meetings with elected officials, representatives from federal agencies, White House officials and ally organizations.

 Every election season, NNAAC is involved in nonpartisan Get Out The Vote (GOTV) efforts through a series of initiatives to increase Arab American voter registration and engagement.
 This long-term civic engagement program encourages Arab Americans to participate more in their communities, and provides resources and trainings to increase the capacity of NNAAC member organizations to support their own GOTV efforts locally.